 Supporting information for Scottish Landlord Registration

 A landlord renting out a property in any kind of building containing flats has rights and responsibilities, along with the co-owners, to maintain and manage the building.
 To find out exactly what applies in the building, the landlord should you read the Title Deeds.
-If there are problems with your title deeds, you need to refer to the Tenements Act 2004.

 Title deeds can be accessed via the Registrars of Scotland website.

 Landlords can often face difficulties in gaining co-operation and/or consent from other owners of property with common areas.
 Information on how to manage these situation and detailed information on dealing with common repairs can be found of the Under One Roof website.

 Maximise your success as a landlord

 LAS run a regular programme of training courses helping landlords adopt best practice and remain updated with changes to legislation.